richfaces/richfaces/TESTS.md

 * *remote*
   * best for development and fast turnaround
   * container and browser adapters reuse running instances
-  * no support for Tomcat7 (currently missing remote adapter)

 Changing RichFaces version
 --------------------------